RSI Repetitive Strain Injury

 However, I have subsequently learnt from more than one source that the NHS is good at illness, disease, and bone injuries, but it’s not good with soft tissue injury.
 I tell you this in the hope that others with RSI like mine can now self diagnose too!

 This experience has also changed my attitude to the NHS.
 If it’s not a serious illness, serious disease, or serious bone issue, then I self diagnose and I self remedy.
-Unless there is a footnote here to the contrary, then to date I have not been to see a doctor since 14 Aug 2012.
+Unless there is a footnote here to the contrary, then I have not been to see an NHS doctor since 14 Aug 2012.